Life Skills & Transition Center Accreditation, Certification, and Background information

 Inadequate resources made it difficult to maintain buildings and adequately address overcrowding and service concerns.
 The North Dakota ARC initiated a lawsuit in Federal District Court.
 In 1982, a United States District Court ruling in the case of the Association for Retarded Citizens of North Dakota, et al., vs. State of North Dakota, resulted in substantial, court-ordered changes to North Dakota's service system for people with developmental disabilities.
 The San Haven location closed in 1989, and the state has significantly expanded opportunities for people with developmental disabilities to live, to work and to participate in their home communities.
 The Center earned accreditation from The Council on Quality Services for People with Disabilities in 1989 and has sustained that accreditation.
 Court review ended in 1995.

-Since 2000, the Developmental Center's population has ranged from 160 to 117 people with developmental disabilities.
-Current plans are to continue to decrease the number of people served in the Developmental Center ICF/MR residential services.
+Since 2000, the Life Skills & Transition Center's population has ranged from 160 to 117 people with developmental disabilities.
+Current plans are to continue to decrease the number of people served in the Life Skills & Transition Center ICF/MR residential services.
 The agency is now a Licensed Provider for HCBS residential and day services and has added an ICF/MR Adolescent Service component to address the needs of adolescents unable to be served by private provider services.
 CARES was established in 1994 and added direct support outreach capabilities in 2008, and joins with the Institute services of the agency to assist local and statewide professional needs.